sherpa/sherpa/docs/plots/backends.rst

 Colors
 ------

-Colors are used for the color of lines, symbols, errorbars etc.
+Colors are used for the color of lines, symbols, error bars etc.

 - ``'b'`` (blue)
 - ``'r'`` (red)